 The cocaine UDT detects only the use of cocaine; it will not detect amphetamine or methamphetamine use.
 The Recovery Incentives Program requires UDTs that test for all three substances.
 The amphetamine test is designed to detect prescription drugs, like methylphenidate (Ritalin®, Concerta®) or other amphetamines (i.e., Adderall®).
-It is likely that a person who uses methamphetamine will return a positive test for amphetamines too.
-The methamphetamine UDT will identify methamphetamine and not other amphetamines.
+It is likely that a person who uses methamphetamine will test positive for amphetamines too.
+The methamphetamine UDT will identify methamphetamine, though not other amphetamines.
 As mentioned above, it is possible that a member could test positive for amphetamine or methamphetamine if they take a cold medicine that contains amphetamines, pseudoephedrine, or similar compounds.
-All positive tests will be handled the same (i.e., no reward) even if they result from use of medications.
+All positive tests are handled the same (i.e., no reward) even if they result from the use of an over-the-counter or prescription medication.
 Therefore, it is very important to discuss this with members as they enroll in the Recovery Incentives Program.